p0w3rsh3ll/AutoRuns/README.md

 - [ ] Write Pester tests for this module

 #### OS and Software compatibility
+- [x] Test the module in PowerShell Core 6.0.0
 - [ ] Test the module on Nano and get rid of Add-Member cmdlet
 - [ ] Test the module on various versions of Windows 10
 - [ ] Test the module on Windows RT